docsforadobe/javascript-tools-guide/docs/user-interface-tools/defining-behavior-with-event-callbacks-and-listeners.rst

 onDeactivate        blur
 =================== =====================

-In addition, ScriptUI implements all types of W3C events according to the `W3C DOM level 3 functional specification <https://www.w3.org/TR/uievents/>`_, with these modifications and
+In addition, ScriptUI implements all types of W3C events according to the W3C DOM level 3 functional specification `for UI events <https://www.w3.org/TR/uievents/>`_, with these modifications and
 exceptions:

 - ScriptUI does not implement the ``hasFeature()`` method of the ``DOMImplementation`` interface; there